Actively Recruiting

 You may qualify if you...

-• Adult patients with confirmed acute pulmonary embolism by imaging or echocardiography
+• Adult patients with confirmed acute pulmonary embolism as shown by imaging or echocardiography

-• High risk for mortality defined by post cardiac arrest, obstructive shock, persistent low blood pressure, or abnormal right ventricular function with respiratory failure
+• High risk for mortality defined by cardiac arrest, obstructive shock, persistent low blood pressure, or abnormal right heart function with respiratory failure

-• Catheter-directed thrombectomy available and feasible with randomization-to-needle time of 60 minutes or less
+• Catheter-directed thrombectomy (CDT) must be available and technically feasible with randomization-to-needle time of 60 minutes or less

 Not Eligible